 Carol was introduced to me in early 2002, referred by her psychologist.
 After a few months of corresponding by phone and email, she traveled from her home on the West Coast to make a retreat with me.
 Carol had been married to Sue for more than 30 years; as a couple they continued to be devout Catholics, active in parish life.
 Early in their marriage, Sue recognized her spouse’s struggle.

 Two issues dominated Carol’s thinking.
-First, Sue had argued that while the decision to complete a gender transition might bring peace to Carol, it would totally destroy their family.
+First, Sue had argued that while the decision to completely transition might bring peace to Carol, it would totally destroy their family.
 How could she be so selfish, thinking only about herself and not her family?
 Second, thoughts of suicide arose more and more frequently.
 Knowing that Jesus had chosen to give up his life for others, Carol wanted to believe that choosing to end her own life—out of love for those whose lives she was disrupting—would be acceptable.
 She believed she was a freak and evil, and her family’s life would be better without her.
-While Carol was one of the first transgender persons in my experience who grappled with these distorted notions, she was certainly not the last.
+While Carol was one of the first trans people in my experience who grappled with these distorted notions, she was certainly not the last.

 During her retreat time, Carol experienced a deep sense of peace and the power of God’s grace in her life.
 But soon after her return home she again fell into patterns of self-hatred.
 Sue continued to isolate Carol from contact with anyone sympathetic to her transition.
 Although I’ve reached out many times, I have not heard from Carol in years.
 I fear she has ended her life.